hyperledger/fabric/docs/source/chaincode4ade.rst

 ----------------------------------------------------------
 Your Go chaincode depends on Go packages (like the chaincode shim) that are not part of the standard library.
 The source to these packages must be included in your chaincode package when it is installed to a peer.
-If you have scructured your chaincode as a module, the easiest way to do this is to "vendor" the dependencies with ``go mod vendor`` before packaging your chaincode.
+If you have structured your chaincode as a module, the easiest way to do this is to "vendor" the dependencies with ``go mod vendor`` before packaging your chaincode.